-This seasonal autumn salad features roasted butternut squash and hearty kale.
-Then it's tossed in the most flavorful rosemary-infused maple-balsamic dressing!
+This vibrant seasonal salad features hearty kale and roasted butternut squash.
+Then it's tossed in a cozy rosemary maple-balsamic dressing that's out of this world delicious!
 (Vegan, gluten-free, oil-free.)

-This Roasted Butternut Squash and Kale Salad is a bowl of seasonal goodness using some of autumn's best produce!
+This vibrant Roasted Butternut Squash and Kale Salad is pure autumn goodness!

-- Kale: I use lacinato kale (also called dinosaur kale) for this recipe.
+- Fresh kale: I use lacinato kale (also called dinosaur kale) for this recipe.
+You'll need about 6 cups chopped, which is about one large bunch.
 But you can substitute curly kale if desired.
-I gently massage the kale in a bowl to help tenderize and soften.
+I gently massage the kale in a bowl to help tenderize and soften it.

-- Butternut squash: You will need about 2 cups cubed squash, so you can either cut your own from a whole squash, or buy pre-cubed squash.
+- Butternut squash: You'll need about 2 cups cubed squash, so you can either cut your own from a whole squash, or buy pre-cubed squash for convenience.

 - Pumpkin seeds/pepita seeds

-- Balsamic vinegar: I prefer the taste of balsamic for this dressing, but you could try apple cider vinegar or lemon juice instead.
+- Balsamic vinegar: I really prefer the complex flavor of balsamic for this dressing, but you could try apple cider vinegar instead.

-- Pure maple syrup: This adds natural sweetness, plus delicious maple flavor.
+- Pure maple syrup: This adds some natural sweetness, plus delicious maple flavor.

 - Fresh garlic clove: I like the taste of fresh garlic in this recipe, but you can substitute with dried garlic powder if desired.